 Contact: Ellen Quinn, Public Information Officer, 1-218-726-2621

-As part of St. Louis County’s Sesquicentennial year, the County is presenting a Volunteer Recognition Award to Native American Education Jail Volunteers on Tuesday, November 14, 2006 at 9:30 AM at the Duluth Courthouse as part of its regular St. Louis County Board meeting.
-Sheriff Ross Litman will present the St. Louis County Volunteer Recognition Award to Penny Wait and Jeff Tibbetts.
+As part of St. Louis County’s Sesquicentennial year, the County is presenting a Volunteer Recognition Award to Meals on Wheels and Volunteer Drivers on Tuesday, September 5, 2006 at 9:30 AM at the Duluth Courthouse as part of its regular St. Louis County Board meeting.

 Volunteer Drivers from North and South St. Louis County bring elderly and vulnerable customers to medical or family services appointments throughout the county.
 Without the Volunteer Drivers, many of these people would be unable to get the clinics on their own.

 For the six month period between January 2006 and June 2006 there were 4,131 rides provided and 272,948 miles driven by these volunteers in St. Louis County.
 Volunteer Drivers are reimbursed at the IRS rate, currently $.445 per mile.
 With the increased price of fuel, these volunteers often use their own funds to bring this valued service to the community.
 Volunteer drivers who will be present on Tuesday are Jim Nichols and Howard Taylor, both Volunteer Drivers since November 1988.

 Meals on Wheels volunteers from Morgan Park Senior Dining, Lakeshore Home Delivered Meals, Bethany Lutheran Church, Rainbow Community Center, and Lincoln Park Community Center will also be recognized on Tuesday.